 And the world can't do me no harm.

-two shimGodThe last line of the first stanza “and the world can’t do me no harm” could once again refer to God’s protection from evil.
-GodGod
+The first two lines above could be referring to the faith of the slave himself, the wings meaning the belief in God and Heaven, while “to veil my face” might signify “to ignore” or “to protect oneself” from the hardship of the slave.
+Similarly, “for to fly away” might represent the mental escape from one’s unfavorable situation.
+The last line of the first stanza “and the world can’t do me no harm” could once again refer to God’s protection from evil.
+Overall, the lines might say something like my faith in God protects me, the faith in God is my escape.

 In the second stanza, the slave is directly asking Jesus to “meet me Jesus, meet me,” which could refer to the slave dying and going to heaven.
 This narrative is further supported in the following line “I want you to meet me in the middle of the air,” which possibly refers to the deceased slave’s spirit ascending to heaven.
 The following lines “If these wings should fail me, I want you to meet me with another pair.”
 Here, the word “wings” could mean the slaves faith itself, meaning that they are asking, if they were to lose their faith, for Jesus to restore it within them.

+This topic also often includes a theme very typical for the Spirituals.
+A vision of being with Jesus, who would offer his people a place to belong and a place to rest.
+Here again arises the factor of combining of the earthly and the divine, as the desire for freedom in the God’s Kingdom might mean either the freedom in a form of death and entering the afterlife, or the freedom on Earth where the slave would live on with God and Jesus watching over them.
+Deriving from what has been stated previously, I daresay there is no definite way to determine which of the meanings is the right one or correct as the slaves did not strictly differentiate between the two.

-themeSpiritualsGodGodly, such as in the song “A-settin’ down with Jesus,” which I have mentioned previously.GodGod, meaning that the life was difficult SpiritualsSpiritualsthe :
+Similarly, in the same manner could be analyzed also the reference to “heaven,” which could simply mean any place where one can be reunited with their loved ones, such as in the song “A-settin’ down with Jesus,” which I have mentioned previously.

+Another example of such lyrics would be:

+I’m gonna tell God all my troubles

+When I get home...

+I’m gonna tell him the road was rocky

+When I get home

+This verse seems to be talking about the hardships of a slave, and yet again it certainly contains some spiritual meaning, such as the line “I’m gonna tell God...
+When I get home,” which could signify when the slave dies and goes to Heaven.
+But “I’m gonna tell him the road was rocky” could also mean a literal escape of the slave from their master, or “the road” could be a metaphorical term for life itself, meaning that the life was difficult.

+The Secular Meaning of Spirituals

+On a different note, Frederick Douglass, as well as others, highlights the parts in Spirituals that could refer directly to escaping to the Free States and Canada.
+One of the very well-known songs is “Swing low, sweet chariot,” which was expressing a wish, or perhaps even a plan to escape:

 Swing low, sweet chariot